 What is the best Mailjet alternative for small businesses?

 Sender is a strong option for small businesses that need affordable email marketing with transactional email support included.
 It offers a generous free tier, a simple drag-and-drop editor, and reliable deliverability without the complexity of enterprise platforms.
+Constant Contact is another practical choice for non-technical teams that value ease of use and hands-on customer support.

 Can I use a Mailjet alternative for both marketing and transactional emails?

-Several platforms support both marketing and transactional email within a single account.
+Yes, several platforms support both marketing and transactional email within a single account.
 Brevo, Sender, and Mailjet itself handle both types, while tools like SendGrid and Mailgun are built primarily for transactional use.

 When evaluating a combined platform, check whether marketing and transactional sends share the same infrastructure, as this can affect deliverability for time-sensitive operational messages.